andOlga/umineko-catbox-english/CONTRIBUTING.md

 e.g. `/mnt/c/Users/<your username>/AppData/Roaming/Ryujinx`.
 If done correctly, then building the patch will automatically copy it to your Ryujinx folder instead of creating archives for manual extraction.

+If you are building locally and using Yuzu to test, there is an similar `$UMINEKO_TARGET_YUZU` environment variable as the path to your Yuzu folder, e.g. `/mnt/c/Users/<your username>/AppData/Roaming/Yuzu`.

 # Testing

 Test any lines of the script you've changed.
 The quickest way is to select the appropriate Episode, then open the backlog with the X button and find your lines.